forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 One of the most important skills to learn is how to communicate your ideas clearly and concisely.
 We will discuss several techniques for both making your intentions clear and for reducing the burden on the reader.
 If you want people to read your writing, then you need to put in the effort to make it readable.

 ### BLUF
-BLUF is an acronym which stands for “Bottom Line Up Front.”
+BLUF is an acronym which stands for "Bottom Line Up Front."
 It is designed to enforce clarity and speed in writing.

 A BLUF consists of either a call to action with a deadline or a single question with a limited set of options to pick from.
 Your goal is not to tell a story but to make it exceptionally easy for the reader to know what is required of them.